Water Safety Tips

 - Check the weather prior to departing

-- Let someone know where you are going and when you will return
+- Let someone know where you are going and when you will return, and stick to that plan

 - If floating a river, use a professional guide and raft